Agent and Workflow Deployment Guide

 Custom Resource Limits

-Adjust resource requests/limits based on your workload:
+Adjust resource requests and limits based on your workload:

 resources: